MrPhuc11/data-story/index.markdown

 <br>

-Once these repetitive shock events are detected for every subreddits, we apply the same logic as done for our sentiment events.
+Once these repetitive shock events are detected for every subreddit, we apply the same logic as done for our sentiment events.
 We compare a subreddit’s behavior <b>before</b> and <b>after</b> to answer the following questions:

 <div class="fun-fact-card">
   <div class="fun-fact-tag">Questions</div>